Documentation Index

 Goal gate interaction

 Nodes marked with goal_gate=true are checked when the workflow reaches the exit node.
-A goal gate is satisfied if its last outcome was success or partial_success.
-Any other status (fail, skipped) causes the workflow to fail, even though execution reached the exit.
+A goal gate is satisfied if its last outcome was succeeded or partially_succeeded.
+Any other outcome (failed, skipped) causes the workflow to fail, even though execution reached the exit.

-This means allow_partial=true on a goal gate node lets the gate pass even if the node exhausted its retries — the promoted partial_success counts as passing.
+This means allow_partial=true on a goal gate node lets the gate pass even if the node exhausted its retries — the promoted partially_succeeded outcome counts as passing.

 See Goal gates for retry target resolution and failure behavior.